cyberbotics/wrestling/README.md

 ## Rules

-The rules of game are implemented in the [wrestling referee supervisor](controllers/wrestling_referee/wrestling_referee.py).
+The rules of game are implemented in the [referee supervisor](controllers/referee/referee.py).
 They can be summarized as follow:

 A game lasts until one of these two conditions occurs: